PoignardAzur/poignardazur.github.io/drafts/06-platform-compliance-in-cargo.md

-Moreover, cargo also wants to keep a cache of previously built crates, downloaded source files, credential tokens, etc. All of these files will be stored in paths like `~/.cargo/git`, `~/.cargo/credentials`, etc. And cargo also keeps all the globally-installed binaries it built in `~/.cargo/bin`; if that directory is added to your `$PATH`, then after running `cargo install somerustprogram`, you can run `somerustprogram` directly from your terminal like any other command.
+Moreover, cargo also wants to keep a cache of previously built crates, downloaded source files, credential tokens, etc. All of these files will be stored in paths like `~/.cargo/git`, `~/.cargo/credentials`, etc. And cargo also keeps all the globally-installed binaries it builds in `~/.cargo/bin`; if that directory is added to your `$PATH`, then after running `cargo install somerustprogram`, you can run `somerustprogram` directly from your terminal like any other command.